radical-semiconductor/woodpecker/README.md

 # woodpecker 🪶

-[NOTE: scoreboard will now be updated weekends, starting the weekend of 12/10/2022--sorry for delays!
-I'll also be merging in pull requests early this week.]

-A down-to-the-metal ongoing cryptography challenge designed by [Radical Semiconductor](https://radicalsemiconductor.com/) (we're [hiring](https://www.linkedin.com/company/radical-semiconductor/jobs/)!)
+A down-to-the-metal cryptography challenge designed by [Radical Semiconductor](https://radicalsemiconductor.com/).

-Send us your solutions (and resumes!) at woodpecker@radicalsemiconductor.com.

-> **Helpful note:** you can send in solutions to individual challenges one at a time!
-Once the leaderboard starts Wednesday, we'll add your solutions as we receive them.
-Feel free to send partial solutions, e.g. if you want to submit your resume too!
+We are no longer accepting solutions, but if you thought this was fun and enjoyed it, drop a like!

 ## Story